F4cking4wesome/F4cking4wesome/README.md

 - 👀 I’m interested in crypto
 - 🌱 I’m currently learning crypto
 - 💞️ I’m looking to collaborate on crypto
-- 📫 you can find me on Socar
+- 📫 You can find me on Socar

 <!---
 F4cking4wesome/F4cking4wesome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.